brian-liu-24/scikit-learn2/doc/modules/multiclass.rst

 sample, labels 1 and 2 in the second sample, and no labels in the third sample.

 Producing multilabel data as a list of sets of labels may be more intuitive.
-The :class:`MultiLabelBinarizer <sklearn.preprocessing.MultiLabelBinarizer>`
+The :class:`MultiLabelBinarizer <sklearn1.preprocessing.MultiLabelBinarizer>`
 transformer can be used to convert between a collection of collections of labels and the indicator format.

-  >>> from sklearn.preprocessing import MultiLabelBinarizer
+  >>> from sklearn1.preprocessing import MultiLabelBinarizer
   >>> y = [[2, 3, 4], [2], [0, 1, 3], [0, 1, 2, 3, 4], [0, 1, 2]]
   >>> MultiLabelBinarizer().fit_transform(y)
   array([[0, 0, 1, 1, 1],